 The America COMPETES Reauthorization Act has been an important investment in our long-term economic future, helping make sure our country remains the most innovative and creative in the world.
 This legislation strengthens science, technology, engineering, and math education, supports basic research at our science agencies, universities and technical colleges and helps foster innovation and creativity in our workforce—all of which are crucial to creating the jobs of the future, improving our quality of life, and ensuring our nation can compete and be a leader in a global economy.

-Unfortunately, major provisions of the America COMPETES Reauthorization Act are scheduled to expire this year, including funding for STEM education programs.
 As the 113th Congress considers funding and the COMPETES Act, I will continue to fight for innovation and STEM education.

 More than 750 organizations endorsed the American COMPETES Reauthorization Act in 2010 including the University of Wisconsin, 3M, Cummins Inc., Rockwell Automation, U.S. Chamber of Commerce, the National Association of Manufacturers, the Business Roundtable, the Council on Competitiveness, the Association of American Universities, the Association of Public and Land-grant Universities, and the National Venture Capital Association.